GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 4.5.1 =
+* Bug: Prevents an arbitrary code execution in mPDF

 = 4.5.0 =
 * Feature: Added full support for the Gravity Wiz Conditional Logic Date Plugin
 * Feature: Added full support for the Slim Image Cropper for Gravity Forms Plugin